 A clean windshield is important.
-The windshield requires special cleaning to prevent scratches to the surface.
-Use a mild soap solution and damp cloth only.
-Harsh detergents, solvents, chemicals or dry cloths will scratch the surface.
+If your boat is equipped with a glass windshield, applying a non-abrasive glass cleaner with a soft cloth will remove most dirt and smudges.
+Smoked plexi-glass or plastic windshields should be cleaned with a mild soap solution and damp cloth only.
+Harsh detergents, solvents, chemicals or dry cloths used on any glass or plastic windshield will scratch the surface.